Vishvak2000/BMI203-HW2-BFS/README.md

 # Assignment 2
 Breadth-first search

-# Assignment Overview
-The purpose of this assignment is to get you comfortable working with graph structures and to implement a breadth-first search function to traverse the graph and find the shortest path between nodes.

-# Assignment Tasks

 ## Coding Assessment
 In search/graph.py:
 * Define the function bfs that takes in a graph, start node, and optional node and: